youssef92/VSDS/README.md

 Copyright (C) 2023, by Youssef Michel.

-The project provides the C++ implementation of the VSDS approach which aims to generate a force field based on a first order DS and a desired stiffness profile in a closed loop configuration.
+The project provides the C++ implementation of the Variable Stiffness Dynamical System (VSDS) approach which aims to generate a force field based on a first order DS and a desired stiffness profile in a closed loop configuration.
 The streamlines of the VSDS controller are illustrated below

 <p float="left">